 - Research or health-professional doctoral degree or equivalent, including but not limited to MD, DO, DDS, PhD, PharmD, PsyD, DPH; Epidemiologists, behavioral scientists and nurses with clinically relevant doctoral degrees are eligible as well.

 - A full-time faculty appointment (Instructor, Assistant Professor, Research Associate, or equivalent, for 5 years or fewer) at the Johns Hopkins Schools of Medicine, Public Health or Nursing by the date of receipt of the award.
-Postdoctoral clinical fellows with a pending faculty appointment are eligible to apply.
-The faculty appointment cannot be dependent upon receipt of the KL2 award.
+Postdoctoral fellows with a pending faculty appointment as of July 1, 2016 are eligible to apply.
+However, the faculty appointment cannot be dependent upon receipt of the KL2 award.

 - A commitment to a career focused on clinical investigation.